Joshua Gray

-Joshua Gray (born March 13, 2000) is an American professional football offensive guard for the Atlanta Falcons of the National Football League (NFL).
+Joshua Gray (born March 13, 2000) is an American professional football guard.
 He played college football for the Oregon State Beavers.

-High school career
+Early life

 Gray attended Rancho Cucamonga High School in Rancho Cucamonga, California.
 A three-star recruit, Gray committed to play college football at Oregon State University over offers from Arizona, Nebraska, and Washington State.

 College career

 After being redshirted in 2019, Gray started 44 games as a left tackle over the course of four years before switching positions.
 During the 2023 season, in a game against San Diego State, Gray scored his first career touchdown, a three-yard touchdown run.
 Following the conclusion of the 2023 season, Gray announced that he would return to Oregon State for a sixth and final season.